Jared-Godar/clustering-project/README.md

 This will be accomplished by using past using property data from transactions of single family homes in 2017 and clustering of data to build at least four models, evaluating the effectiveness of each model, and testing the best model on new data is has never seen.

 The ability to accurately value a home is essential for both buyers and sellers.
-The ability of us to predict error in zestimates will allow us to determine the major drivers of error then imporve our estimates accordingly.
-Having the most accutate estimates possible is at the core of our business.
+The ability of us to predict error in zestimates will allow us to determine the major drivers of error then improve our estimates accordingly.
+Having the most accurate estimates possible is at the core of our business.

 ### Project Description

-This project provides the opportunity to create and evaluate multiple predictive models as well as implement other essential parts of the data science pipeline includind data cleaning, imputing nulls, and clustering data to look for trends in subgroups.
+This project provides the opportunity to create and evaluate multiple predictive models as well as implement other essential parts of the data science pipeline including data cleaning, imputing nulls, and clustering data to look for trends in subgroups.

-It will incolve pulling relavant data from a SQL database; cleaning that data; splitting the data into training, validation, and test sets; scaling data; feature engineering; exploratory data analysis; clustering; modeling; model evaluation; model testing; and effectively communicating findings in written and oral formats.
+It will involve pulling relevant data from a SQL database; cleaning that data; splitting the data into training, validation, and test sets; scaling data; feature engineering; exploratory data analysis; clustering; modeling; model evaluation; model testing; and effectively communicating findings in written and oral formats.

-A home is often the most expensiver purchase one makes in their lifetime.
+A home is often the most expensive purchase one makes in their lifetime.
 Having a good handle on pricing is essential for both buyers and sellers.
-An accurate pricing model factoring in the properties of similar homes will allow for appropriate prices to be set as well as the alility to identify under and overvalued homes.
+An accurate pricing model factoring in the properties of similar homes will allow for appropriate prices to be set as well as the ability to identify under and overvalued homes.
 By determining drivers of error in our models, we can develop strategies to improve the models.

 ---

 ### Initial Questions

 - What are the main drivers of estimate error?
-- What are the relative importances of the assorted drivers?
+- What are the relative importance of the assorted drivers?
 - What factors reduce error?
 - What factors don't matter?
 - Are there any other potentially useful features that can be engineered from the current data available?